waph-team14/waph-teamproject/README.md

    * Finish the architecture diagram. - Phani
    * Finish the database schema design. - Phani
    * Create the SQL files for DDL statements and to insert some seed data. - Phani
+   * Create Wireframes - Rohith
    * Code for the application (both frontend (using bootstrap for the frontend) and backend)
-      * Finalize Registration Page
+      * Finalize Registration Page - Sravan
-      * Finalize Login Page
+      * Finalize Login Page - Sravan
-      * Change password page.
+      * Change password page. - Sravan
+         * Should be inside profile page
+         * Should have CSRF protection.
-      * Edit profile page.
+      * Edit profile page. - Rohith
+         * Should be inside profile page.
-      * Home page with list of posts.
+      * Home page with list of posts. - Jash
+         * Should include a navbar with links to profile page, chat page, logout.
+         * Just list the posts.
+We will work on comments in the next sprint.
 4. Sprint - 2
 5. Sprint - 3
 6. Video Demo & Report Submission.